nathanladd/Snapshot-Decoder/README.md

 # Snapshot-Reader
-Windows desktop app to interpret engine data saved in a snapshot.
+Windows desktop app to interpret engine data saved in a Bobcat Engine Analyzer Snapshot.